-Level 3, 33 Ord Street West Perth, WA 6005 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the year ended June 30, 2014.
-The discussion below should be read in conjunction with the Company's consolidated financial statements for the years ended June 30, 2014 and 2013.
+Level 3, 33 Ord Street West Perth, WA 6005 Australia Tel: (08) 9481 2243 Set out below is a review of the activities, results of operations and financial condition of Lion One Metals Limited ("LIO", "Lion One", or the "Company") and its subsidiaries for the period ended September 30, 2014.
+The discussion below should be read in conjunction with the Company's condensed consolidated interim financial statements for the three months ended September 30, 2014 and for the year ended June 30, 2014.
 Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 All dollar figures included in the following Management Discussion and Analysis ("MD&A") are quoted in Canadian dollars unless otherwise indicated.
-This MD&A has been prepared as at September 25, 2014.
+This MD&A has been prepared as at November 12, 2014.